Yves Saint Laurent (designer): The YSL years

 His controversial spring 1971 collection was inspired by 1940s fashion.
 Some felt it romanticized the German occupation of France during World War II, which he did not experience, while others felt it brought back the unattractive utilitarianism of the time.
 The French newspaper France Soir called the spring 1971 collection "Une grande farce!"

 His spring 1971 couture collection marked other changes.
 Now that the liberatory trends of the 1960s and early '70s had become established, with women released from constricting undergarments and free to wear trousers in all settings and men also free to be more casual in their dress, advances aided in no small part by Saint Laurent, he shed some of the less appealing aspects of the youth culture of that period, particularly after losing a couple of young friends to the drug experimentation of the time.
-While still exhibiting the pervasive relaxed, casual look, by 1972 he had begun to cut his hair and shave again and discarded the well-worn jeans and shoelessness.
-Saint Laurent had nurtured ready-to-wear to the extent that it now eclipsed the haute couture in prominence.
+While still exhibiting the pervasive relaxed, casual look, by 1972, he had begun to cut his hair and shave again and discarded the well-worn jeans and shoelessness.

+Saint Laurent had nurtured his ready-to-wear to the extent that it now eclipsed the haute couture in prominence.
 In 1971, amidst heavy criticism of his 1940s-themed collection, he threatened to end his couture services entirely.
 Instead, Saint Laurent and a few others declared in early 1972 that they would now show their couture pieces with their prêt-á-porter, but soon Saint Laurent began to worry publicly that the craftsmanship of the couture might be lost, as well as the livelihoods of those who depended on him, and he decided to carry on holding separate couture presentations.

 While the prêt-à-porter line became extremely popular with the public and eventually earned many times more for Saint Laurent and Bergé than the haute couture line, Saint Laurent's decision to continue producing haute couture lines resulted in some landmark collections as well during the 1970s, most famously the fall 1976 Russian Peasant collection, which brought the popular peasant silhouette of the time to a peak of exotic luxury, but also his spring 1978 Broadway Suit presentation, which inspired the fashion industry to move toward wide, padded shoulders.
 However, Saint Laurent, whose health had been precarious for years, became erratic under the pressure of designing two haute couture and two prêt-à-porter collections every year.

 In 1976, Saint Laurent and Bergé ended their romantic relationship but remained business partners.
 Saint Laurent increasingly turned to alcohol and drugs.
 At some shows, he could barely walk down the runway at the end of the show, and he had to be supported by models.